Data law

 Further, some of these areas of data law are subsets of the other.
 For example, most cybersecurity laws will have a secure data disposal component within them.
 And most privacy laws will includes components of data breach notification and cybersecurity.

-Is there more to know about data law?
+There is more to know about data law

-Yes, I cover it in part 6 of my book on cyberlaw.
-Before we cover "data law", we cover traditional law and how it applies to cyberspace.
+, and a lot more.
+Before we get there, we cover traditional law and how it applies to cyberspace.

-If you can't wait for the book, or don't want to purchase the book, I have lots of resources on my site here, and you can start with my Cyberlaw book resources page.
+I also have lots of free resources on data law on my site starting with my Cyberlaw book resources page.

-If you would prefer to hear me talk through some main points in a quick, less than 2 hour course, see my [currently] free Cyberlaw course on Udemy.
+You can also hear me talk through some main points in my online course, Cyberlaw course on Udemy.

 Conclusion